Information Technology (IT) Budget Development

-Early submittal SDC customer agencies, including Consumer and Business Services, Employment, Housing and Community Services, and Veterans Affairs, as well as the Department of Human Services, Oregon Health Authority, and Transportation must request SDC involvement in the planning and budget development for IT projects by April 30, 2012.
+Early submittal ETS/SDC customer agencies, including Consumer and Business Services, Employment, Housing and Community Services, the Department of Human Services, Oregon Health Authority, Transportation and Veterans Affairs must request SDC involvement in the planning and budget development for IT projects by April 30, 2014.

-The Department of Administrative Services, Corrections, Forestry, Revenue, and State Police must request SDC involvement in budget development for IT projects by May 31, 2012.
+The Department of Administrative Services, Corrections, Forestry, Revenue, and State Police must request ETS/SDC involvement in budget development for IT projects by May 31, 2014.

 The process is designed to:

-- Improve quality of SDC customer agency IT project planning
+- Improve quality of ETS/SDC customer agency IT project planning

-- Ensure SDC infrastructure capacity, budget and resources will be sufficient to meet agency needs in 13-15 and beyond
+- Ensure ETS/SDC infrastructure capacity, budget and resources will be sufficient to meet future agency and enterprise needs

 |Business Case Development|